ryan-mahoney/Framework/docs/components/index.rst

 ----------

-.. _separation:
+.. _layout:

-Separation
+Layout
 ++++++++++

-Fork on github here: `separation source <https://github.com/virtuecenter/separation>`_
+Fork on github here: `layout source <https://github.com/virtuecenter/layout>`_

-Separation is a way to bind the data returned from a RESTful API to a "partial" template that will render the data into a complete page "layout".
+Layout is a way to bind the data returned from a RESTful API to a "partial" template that will render the data into a complete page "layout".

-Opine-PHP uses separation under-the-hood for rendering collections and forms.
+Opine-PHP uses layout under-the-hood for rendering collections and forms.
 Here is a simple example for how it may be used for rendering a homepage:

 .. code-block:: php

-  $this->separation->layout('home')->template()->write();
+  $this->layout->layout('home')->template()->write();

 In the above example, it will load the "public/layouts/home.html" layout file.